-B. Use case 2: Traffic redirection through a virtual network function the network to host virtual network functions (VNFs).
-Initially only one VNF is instantiated in the network, on S1, that runs an online-gaming application (GA in the figure), and two paths, p1 and p2, from nodes N1 to N6 are installed, with all traffic between the two nodes forwarded on p1.
+B. Use case 2: traffic redirection through a virtual network function the network to host virtual network functions (VNFs).
+Initially only one VNF is instantiated in the network on S1 that runs an online-gaming application, and two paths, p1 and p2, from nodes N1 to N6 are installed, with all traffic between the two nodes forwarded on p1.

 The scenario is depicted in Fig. 6.
-Two servers S1 and S2, connected to nodes N3 and N5, respectively, are deployed in
+Two servers S1 and S2, connected to nodes N4 and N5, respectively, are deployed in